Humanity Magazine & the Centre for British Documentary Photography.

 Humanity is the British magazine of documentary photography.

-Photographers working in concerned documentary photography.
+Photographers working in socially concerned documentary photography:

 Responsible for several projects that look closely at the social landscape, Lewis Jackson makes new documentary photographs that have a wide and visceral appeal.